-Firstly all staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
-It is important for all staff to deal with a situation of peer on peer/child on child abuse immediately and sensitively.
+Firstly, all staff will need to reassure victims that they are being taken seriously and that they will be supported and kept safe.
+It is important for all staff to deal with a situation of child-on-child abuse immediately and sensitively.
 It is necessary to gather the information as soon as possible to get a true, accurate account of the facts around what has happened, so that nothing is forgotten.
-It is equally important to deal with it sensitively and think about the language used and the impact of that language on both the children and the parents when they become involved.
+It is equally important to deal with it sensitively and confidentially and think about the language used and the impact of that language on both the children and the parents when they become involved.
 For example; do not use the word perpetrator, this can quickly create a 'blame' culture and leave a child labelled.

-In all cases of peer on peer/child on child abuse it is necessary that all staff are trained in dealing with such incidents, talking to young people and instigating immediate support in a calm and consistent manner.
-Staff should not be prejudiced, judgemental, dismissive or irresponsible in dealing with such sensitive matters.
+In all cases of child-on-child abuse it is necessary that all staff are trained in dealing with such incidents, talking to children and instigating immediate support in a calm and consistent manner.
+Staff will not be prejudiced, judgemental, dismissive or irresponsible in dealing with such sensitive matters.

-Staff should also be mindful that wider safeguarding concerns may influence the child's account of the event(s).
+Staff will also be mindful that wider safeguarding concerns may influence the child's account of the event(s).
 Alongside this peer pressure and the impact of sharing information about the incident(s) may also influence a child's account.

-16. Gather the Facts
+Gather the Facts

-In cases specifically relating to sexual violence and sexual harassment, part 5 of Keeping Children Safe in Education, 2021 states that two members of staff (preferably one being the Designated Safeguarding Lead) should be present to manage the report, where possible.
+In cases specifically relating to sexual violence and sexual harassment, part 5 of Keeping Children Safe in Education, 2023 states that two members of staff (preferably one being the Designated Safeguarding Lead) should be present to manage the report, where possible.
 Staff should not view or forward illegal images of a child and instead confiscate any devices to preserve any evidence and hand them to police for inspection.